WICG/PEPC/explainer.md

     moved, element has changed size, element is not fully visible in the viewport, etc. The following two attributes are added to the `permission` object which are related to the validation status:
-    - `boolean isValid` - indicates whether the status has transitioned to "valid" or not.
+    - `boolean is-valid` - indicates whether the status has transitioned to "valid" or not.
-    - `Reason? reason` - where `Reason` is an enum indicating the reason why the status is "invalid" (and not set at all if the status is "valid"), and can be one of the following values:
+    - `string reason` - indicating the reason why the status is "invalid" (or "" if it's valid), and can be one of the following values:
       ["style"](#locking-the-pepc-style),
       ["type_count"](#one-pepc-per-permission-type-per-page),
       ["illegal_subframe"](#conditions-for-usage-in-subframes),